-1. Name, department, rank, and date of application
+- 1. Name, department, rank, and date of application

 - 2. Date of initial appointment

 - 3. Title of project

 - 4. Purpose and significance of identified area needing funding: research or professional development to assist research and scholarly work

 - 5. Plan to accomplish above stated purpose

 - 6. Related work by applicant

 - 7. Relevant bibliography

-- 8. Date(s) of prior external and internal research support of the past 10 years (Append copies of the most recent prior sabbatical, pre-tenure, senior summer fellowship, research grant, and summer research stipend reports)
+- 8. Date(s) of prior external and internal research support of the past 10 years (Append copies of the most recent reports for each of the following 5 categories, if applicable, sabbatical, pre-tenure, senior summer fellowship, research grant, and summer research stipend)

-- 9. Detailed, itemized budget
+- 9. Detailed, itemized budget.
+Funds will be available beginning on July 1.

 - 10. Comments

 - 11. For projects involving research with human subjects or animals, Institutional Review Board (IRB) approval or Institutional Animal Care and Use Committee (IACUC) approval is not needed at the time of this proposal but it is expected to be obtained before commencement of the project.
 Indicate here if IRB or IACUC approval is required.
 A copy of the IRB or IACUC approval letter should be submitted to the Faculty Research Committee Administrative Liaison, CNS 300.

-- 13. Curriculum Vitae (the curriculum vitae should be no more than five pages and it should reflect the applicant's record of teaching, research, and service).
+- 12. Curriculum Vitae